 One of the most essential game features in Minecraft is Enchanting wherein armor pieces, weapons, and other tools can be upgraded to deal more damage, to further reduce damage taken from enemies, to be more durable, and to perform basic tasks more quickly.

 Aside from that, it also adds a flair of fantasy and magic into the game in parallel to witchcraft, potion brewing, and portals to other dimensions.

-This article will talk about everything you need to know about the best enchantments in Minecraft.
-It will be a long one, so let’s get started!
+This guide will talk about everything you need to know about the best enchantments in Minecraft.
+It will be a long one, so let’s get started right away!

 Table of ContentsShow

 There is a total of 40 enchantments available in the game that can be applied to different items as stated on the official Minecraft website.
 This includes 2 curse enchantments which are the Curse of Vanishing and the Curse of Binding marked with red text in the game.

 Out of all these enchantments, here are the top 3 overall best enchantments in Minecraft: